 Given the scale of the violations and the exceptional difficulties in documentation, this report represents the minimum number of documented cases, with the caveat that the actual figures may be much higher.

 III.
-ARBITRARY ARRESTS, DETENTIONS, AND RELEASES IN SYRIA IN OCTOBER
+ARBITRARY ARRESTS, DETENTIONS, AND RELEASES IN SYRIA IN 2025 AND DECEMBER

-Arbitrary arrests and enforced disappearances since the start of 2025
+A. Arbitrary arrests and enforced disappearances in 2025